kali-linex/linex/Documentation/arch/ia64/serial.rst

 Troubleshooting Serial Console Problems
 =======================================

-    No kernel output after elilo prints "Uncompressing Linux... done":
+    No kernel output after elilo prints "Uncompressing Linex... done":

-	- You specified "console=ttyS0" but Linux changed the device to which ttyS0 refers.
+	- You specified "console=ttyS0" but Linex changed the device to which ttyS0 refers.
 Configure exactly one EFI console device[3] and remove the "console=" option.

 	- The EFI console path contains both a VGA device and a UART.
-	  EFI and elilo use both, but Linux defaults to VGA.
+	  EFI and elilo use both, but Linex defaults to VGA.
 Remove the VGA device from the EFI console path[3].

 	- Multiple UARTs selected as EFI console devices.
-EFI and elilo use all selected devices, but Linux uses only one.
+EFI and elilo use all selected devices, but Linex uses only one.
 	  Make sure only one UART is selected in the EFI console path[3].